bids-standard/bids-website/docs/extensions/process-proposed.md

 -   Review period is **fixed** following the community review announcement.
 Once the community review period has ended no additional changes or issues may be submitted to the Draft.

-*Technical or implentation issues aside, the BEP will be considered final at the end of the review period.
-The objective of adhering to a hard deadline is to empower BEP Leads and communities to advance their contributions while providing active community contributors an ample window of time to partcipate in this process.*
+*Technical or implementation issues aside, the BEP will be considered final at the end of the review period.
+The objective of adhering to a hard deadline is to empower BEP Leads and communities to advance their contributions while providing active community contributors an ample window of time to participate in this process.*

 #### BEP Lead Actions